vakaee/ai-collections/VAPI_API_VERIFICATION.md

 2. What if AI doesn't call `log_outcome`?
    - Should we set default outcome = `NO_ANSWER`?
-   - Should we send alert to Peter?
+   - Should we send alert to [CLIENT]?

 ---